-Blood transfusion is now a rare event after a total hip replacement and is necessary in less than 5%.
+Blood transfusion is now a rare event after a total hip replacement and is necessary in less than 5% of cases.
 This is due to a number of factors.
-Surgery is performed more efficiently through smaller incisions and spinal anaesthesia with sedation reduces bleeding during the operation further.
+Surgery is performed more efficiently through smaller incisions and spinal anaesthesia with sedation further reduces bleeding during the operation.
 Blood loss is fairly predictable in primary hip surgery so the higher the level of haemoglobin in the blood prior to surgery, the higher the level will be afterwards.

 The haemoglobin level should ideally be at least 135 g/l to remove the risk of a transfusion completely.
-Female patients, in particular, may benefit from iron tablets in the few weeks before surgery.
-If unpredictable blood loss is encountered the cell-saver machine recycles blood lost during the procedure and returns it to the patient thereby reducing the possibility of transfusion even further.
+Female patients, in particular, may benefit from iron tablets in the few weeks before or after surgery.
+If unpredictable blood loss is encountered, the cell-saver machine recycles blood lost during the procedure and returns it to the patient thereby reducing the possibility of transfusion even further.

 How long should I wear the white compression stockings?

-6 weeks.
-Whilst they may be inconvenient and uncomfortable, they are an extremely important part of blood clot prevention, along with blood thinning medication and regular activity
+Six weeks.
+Whilst they may be inconvenient and uncomfortable, they are an extremely important part of blood clot prevention, along with blood thinning medication and regular activity.

 Must I always sleep on my back after my hip replacement?